Frequently Asked Questions

 Q: How do I search to see if an item is already on a statewide contract?

 This form is used to report contract usage.
-Form may be printed and submitted to State Procurement after completion.

 This form is used to transfer responsibility of contracts when a merger/buyout occurs.
 Form to be printed and submitted to State Procurement after completion.